 Simply replace the pure maple syrup in both the pie crust and the pie filling with your favorite sugar-free sweetener.

-Store the pie in the refrigerator, as it should be served chilled.
+1. Refrigerator: Store the pie in the refrigerator, as it should be served chilled.
 Simply wrap the pie pan in plastic wrap or store any leftovers in an airtight container for up to one week.
+You can also transfer the leftovers to an airtight container.

 Grain-Free Paleo Pumpkin Pie made nut-free, gluten-free, dairy-free and refined sugar-free with a keto option.

-If you’re looking for more pie recipes, be sure to check these out!
+If you’re looking for more holiday desserts, be sure to check these out!

 Custardy nourishing pumpkin pie coming your way!